Jack Tatum: Darryl Stingley incident

 Tatum's most infamous hit came in an exhibition game against the New England Patriots on August 12, 1978, a play that Tatum later stated he did "thousands of times" in practice and in regular game coverage.
 Tatum and Patriots wide receiver Darryl Stingley collided as Stingley was leaping for a pass on an inside slant route, a play the Patriots had run earlier in the game that put him in the path of Tatum.
 There was an awkward collision as Stingley lowered his helmet to protect himself and hit Tatum's shoulder pad.
 The impact severely damaged Stingley's spinal cord and left him with incomplete quadriplegia for the rest of his life.
-The NFL took no disciplinary action for the tackle, but they did tighten the rules on violent hits.
+The NFL took no disciplinary action for the tackle but they did tighten the rules on violent hits.
 Since Tatum did not lead with his helmet nor make head-to-head contact with Stingley, no penalty was called then and a similar play today would likely not be flagged either.

-The incident affected Tatum personally, and for several years, according to close friend John Hicks, made him "somewhat of a recluse".
-According to Madden, "It was something that ate on him for his whole life."
+The incident affected Tatum personally and for several years, according to close friend John Hicks, made him "somewhat of a recluse".
+According to Madden, "It was something that ate at him for his whole life."
 According to Stingley in his 1983 autobiography, Happy To Be Alive, Tatum never made any effort to apologize or to see him after the incident.
 Gene Upshaw, a teammate and future executive, described the hit as "one of those things that happens that everyone regrets".
-Tatum had said he attempted to visit Stingley in the hospital, but was rebuffed by Stingley's family.
-They were supposed to meet once in a television interview, but Stingley backed out when he found out Tatum would be promoting his new autobiography during the interview.
-The two never spoke with one another after that day, although Stingley related in a 2003 Boston Globe interview that he had forgiven Tatum.
+Tatum had said he attempted to visit Stingley in the hospital but was rebuffed by Stingley's family.
+They were supposed to meet once in a television interview but Stingley backed out when he found out Tatum would be promoting his new autobiography during the interview.
+The two never spoke with each other after that day, although Stingley related in a 2003 Boston Globe interview that he had forgiven Tatum.
 "It's hard to articulate," he said.
 "It was a test of my faith, the entire story.
 In who, and how much, do you believe, Darryl?
 In my heart and mind, I forgave Jack Tatum a long time ago."